-This leaves ventilation and noise left.
-Now these two really hinder each other slightly, a well-ventilated helmet will normally be quite noisy due to the fact air is rushing in through the vents.
+Ventilation and noise hinder each other slightly.
+A well-ventilated helmet will typically be quite noisy due to air is rushing in through the vents.
 This can cause the normal drone of wind noise, but also whistles and my experience with previous helmets sometimes a crackle from the wind coming through the inner pads and polystyrene.
-Starting with ventilation the Race R Pro has a great number of vents, a large adjustable front chin vent, an adjustable forehead vent, and 2 large open and closed vents on top of the head provide ample airflow through.
-There are also exit vents drawing air out near the front and the back of the helmet.
+Starting with ventilation, the Race R Pro has a high number of vents, a large adjustable front chin vent, an adjustable forehead vent, and two large open and closed vents on top of the head provide ample airflow through.
+There are exit vents drawing air out near the front and the back of the helmet.

-Well, I can’t really say that it is, Previous helmets I have had even with earplugs have been deafening, and that constant buffeting of wind noise was annoying at best.
-The Shark whilst it isn’t silent, it is quiet.
-Even at high speeds it isn’t unpleasant, and with earplugs, it makes it perfectly bearable, in fact, I am impressed by it.
+Well, I can’t say that it is.
+Previous helmets even with earplugs have been deafening, and the constant buffeting of wind noise was annoying at best.
+The Shark isn’t silent, but it is quiet.
+Even at high speeds, it isn’t unpleasant, and with earplugs, it makes it perfectly bearable I am impressed by it.

 The Shark Race R pro comes with a 5* Sharp test, and whilst I have always been a sceptic of the Sharp testing (I won’t drone on here, but feel free to email about it), 5 stars is the maximum possible score on the scheme, which is much better than other helmets available.

-Downsides, well there are very little really, this has been my Go to helmet for the past year, for pretty much everything and the only complaints I have had is that one of the moldings on the chin came loose, it looks like the bonding/glue failed but I just cleaned it back up keyed it slightly on the inside and reattached it down with a fine blob of silicone.
+Downsides.
+Well, there are very little really, this has been my Go to helmet for the past year and the only complaint I have had is that one of the moldings on the chin came loose.
+It looks like the bonding/glue failed, I just cleaned it back up keyed it slightly on the inside and reattached it down with a little blob of silicone.
 Not a deal breaker at all.

-Available in matte black, gloss black (as mine), White and plenty of you hero racers replica such as Scott Redding, Jorge Lorenzo, Tom Sykes and that flying Frenchman Johan Zarco.
+Available in matte black, gloss black (as mine), White and plenty of you hero racers replica such as Scott Redding, Jorge Lorenzo, Tom Sykes, and that flying Frenchman Johan Zarco.
 RRP should be circa £470 for a Replica and £400 for a none rep however there is always plenty of deals about so shop around.